Community Projects

 Overview:

 This mixed-methods research program examined financial exclusion among older American minorities.
 Led by Dr. Luisa D. Blanco Raynal in collaboration with researchers from USC and UCLA, the project aimed to understand why older Black and Hispanic Americans are excluded from the formal financial system, the factors maintaining that exclusion, and the consequences for their health and well-being.
+The program combined community-based qualitative work with older adults in Los Angeles with quantitative analyses of national data from the Health and Retirement Study.
 Across four papers, the team qualitatively established the problem, measured health consequences, and investigated retirement preparedness.
 The findings argue that closing the banking gap is a critical health imperative requiring strategies to address language barriers, cultural mistrust, and low financial literacy.
+MPP students contributed throughout, with Will Humphrey serving as research assistant and Maria Ponce co-authoring the program's qualitative study.

 Funding:

-NIH/NIA - P30 AG021684 (Mangione); Resource Center for Minority Aging Research – CHIME.
+NIH/NIA - P30 AG021684 (Mangione); Resource Center for Minority Aging Research – UCLA RCMAR CHIME.
 Title: Financial Exclusion and the Wellbeing of Elderly Minority Populations ($40,000).

 Publications